 Under Article 71 of the Constitution of the Company and in accordance with the ASX Listing Rules, no director, other than the Managing Director, may hold office for a continuous period in excess of 3 years or past the third Annual General Meeting following the director's appointment, whichever is the longer, without submitting for re-election.
-Mr Colin Jackson has advised his intention to retire as a director at the end of the 2015 Annual General Meeting and not offer himself for re-election.
-Since no other director would otherwise be required to submit for re-election and the ASX Listing Rules require a listed entity to hold an election of directors each year, in accordance with Article 71 of the Constitution of the Company, Ms Kate Spargo has agreed to retire as a director at the end of the 2015 Annual General Meeting however, being eligible, offers herself for re-election.

-The Board (excluding Ms Kate Spargo) recommends the re-election of Ms Kate Spargo.
+Dr Jane Wilson and Dr Philip Dubois are required to retire as directors at the end of the 2016 Annual General Meeting but, being eligible, offer themselves for re-election.
+The Board (excluding the relevant directors) recommends the re-election of Dr Jane Wilson and Dr Philip Dubois.

-Brief biographical details of Ms Kate Spargo are set out on page 8.
+Biographical details of the relevant directors are set out on page 7.